AndroidPillars/Node.js/README.md

     ```
    - It changes the background color of the screen.

-# JavaScript in Node.js Environment:
+# JavaScript in Node.js Environment

 - Similarly like <b>window</b> object in Node we are having <b>global</b> and process for document.
  &nbsp;